unifiedjs/collective/readme.md

 *   **Escalate initiatives affecting the collective to a collective team**
 *   **Implement accepted collective-level initiatives**
-*   **Define policy on what form changes should take**.
-    This includes which changes can be a direct PR, which need to be escalated, and which can be handled by the team itself.
+*   **Define policy on what form changes should take**: such as which can be a direct pull request or RFC, which need to be escalated, and which can be handled by the team itself

-It’s suggested that organization teams differentiate between mergers and releasers.
-All team members are mergers: they have the right to merge a pull request, although it is highly suggested to wait at least 72 hours, in order to gather enough feedback, and at least 2 approvals from other members.
-Some members are releasers: they can release a new version of a project, taking into account that some changes are better bundled together.

-Mergers materialize in having write access to the GitHub organization, and releasers in that they have access to npm.

-These guidelines are suggestions because there are differences between the projects under the unified umbrella and differences in proposed changes.
-For example, making a breaking change to a high-level project should be handled differently that adding prettier to a refactor a low-level project’s style.

-Projects under an organization team are sometimes originally developed or maintained by an individual outside that team.
-These individuals, in the scope of that project, have the responsibility and right like team members of accepting or rejecting initiatives.
-If the organization differentiates between mergers and releasers, these individuals should additionally be classified as mergers, but not releasers.
+Organization teams additionally include:

+*   **Team lead**:
+    person responsible for ensuring initiatives are progressing at a reasonable rate

 ### unified team

-The **unified team** is an **[organization][]** team responsible for [**@unifiedjs**](https://github.com/unifiedjs).
+The **unified team** is an *[organization][]* team responsible for [**@unifiedjs**](https://github.com/unifiedjs).

 <!--humans start team=unified shift=3-->